Isaacjohn55/DataScience-Learning/README.md

-# Renew Power Hiring Hackathon - Prediction of rotor bearing temperature
+# Renew Power Hiring Hackathon -  Rotor bearing temperature Prediction

 ReNew Power is one of the largest renewable energy Independent Power Producers in India and globally.
 ReNew Power develops, builds, owns, and operates utility-scale wind and solar energy projects, and hydro projects.
 As of June 14, 2022, ReNew Power had a gross total portfolio of ~12.8 GW of renewable energy projects across India.